 It’s time to revisit your established beliefs surrounding failure scenarios, with an emphasis not on the “who” in decision making but instead on the “why” behind those decisions.
 With attention to growth mindset, you can encourage your teams to reject shallow explanations of human error for said failures and focus on how to gain greater understanding of these complexities and push the boundaries on what you believe to be static, unchanging context outside your sphere of influence.

 Will Gallego walks you through the structure of postmortems used at large tech companies with real-world examples of failure scenarios and debunks myths regularly attributed to failures.
 You’ll learn how to incorporate open dialogue within and between teams to bridge these gaps in understanding.

-Will Gallego is a staff engineer at Etsy, where he builds scalable, distributed backend systems and tools to help engineers grow.
+Will Gallego is a senior engineer at Fastly, where he builds scalable, distributed backend systems and tools to help engineers grow.
 Will is a systems engineer with 15+ years of experience in web technologies.
 He believes in a free and open internet, blame-aware postmortems, and pronouncing GIF with a soft “G”.